-Of all the 89,600 outflows of foreigners in 2017, 59% or 53,000 are directed towards the EU/EEA/CH.
+Of all the 91,700 outflows of foreigners in 2018, 62% or 57,000 are directed towards the EU/EEA/CH.
 This development goes to show that there is much mobility between Austria and the EU/EEA/CH.
-The balance between inflows and outflows between the EU/EEA/CH countries and Austria results in net immigration to Austria by 33,500, representing two thirds of the net foreign population inflows in 2017.
+The balance between inflows and outflows of foreigners between the EU/EEA/CH countries and Austria results in net immigration to Austria of 30,700, representing more than two thirds of the net foreign population inflows of 2018.

-The largest proportion of outflows into the EU/EEA/CH regions goes to the new EU-13-MS, namely 32,100, while only 20,300 are directed towards the EU-14-MS. The balance between inflows and outflows is in both cases positive (24,000 respectively 9,200 net migration to Austria).
+The largest proportion of outflows into the EU/EEA/CH regions goes to the new EU-13-MS, namely 33,200, while only 22,600 are directed towards the EU-14-MS. The balance between inflows and outflows is in both cases positive (20,700 respectively 9,900 net migration to Austria).